Antenatal Referrals and Contact Information

 A GP referral is required for all women booking in at Peninsula Health.

-E-referral is preferred
+E-referral is the preferred referral option for Antenatal services.

-Referral Forms Antenatal Clinic FAX to 9788 1879
+• Referral Forms Antenatal Clinic

-9784 7777 for URGENT GP pregnancy concerns (obstetric registrar via switchboard)
+• (03) 9784 7777 For URGENT GP pregnancy concerns (obstetric registrar via switchboard)

-Key Points for referral
+Key points for initial referral

 1. Refer Early (before 12 weeks if possible)